Articles

 The main screen of cinema applications usually includes movie posters followed by captions with the name to show users what is on today.
 Films can be presented as a list or a feed so that users could quickly scan them and make their choice.
 The posters should be clickable and lead to the next screen with the schedule and movie info.

-Also, the UI of a home page needs to provide the search field.
+Also, the UI of a home page needs to provide a search field.
 People who have already chosen a film will be able to type a name and quickly find what they want.
 It may be a good idea to add some filters such as film genres to make the search process more pleasant.

 Movie details screen